 This post may contain affiliate links.
 Please read my affiliate disclosure for more info!

-This is the first in a blog post series about ethical fashion.
-If you already feel informed, feel free to scroll down to the Resources section, where I list some of my favorite websites on ethical fashion, or wait until my next installment!
+This is the first in a blog post in my ethical fashion series.
+If you already feel informed, feel free to scroll down to the Resources section, where I list some of my favorite websites on ethical fashion.

 When I was ten, I wanted to be a fashion designer.
 I was constantly sketching dresses, devouring fashion books, and cutting up magazines.
 I had passion.
 But the fashion world was not made for hearts (or bodies) like mine, so after several years, that dream faded away to be replaced by newer, bigger dreams.
 Now I dress about as well as the average college student – which is to say, not so well.
 I generally wear jeans, dresses, and cardigans (sometimes all at once – ouch), and for a long time, clothing didn't take up a lot of my thought.

 But a few years ago, I began to take an interest in ethical fashion.
 I had always been vaguely aware of the systems and processes that allowed me to wear the clothes I did, but it was more comfortable not to think about them.
 It was easy not to think about the underpaid hands that sewed my $12 shirt, or the pollutant dyes that went into my jeans.

 But not thinking about them didn't make those problems go away.
 It perpetuated them.